 Everyone and their dog seems to own one and online reviews are good.
 It seems to have successfully hit the sweet spot between form and function, providing useful features while looking good at the same time.
 The only drawback is the price, because spending more than S$200 on a kettle seems a bit excessive.

-I did more searching and found a kettle with similar functionality but at half the price.
-The Timemore Fish Smart Kettle (S$125 incl. shipping) has temperature control functionality, a gooseneck spout and also looks good.
+I did more searching and found a kettle with similar functionality but at almost half the price.
+The Timemore Fish Smart Kettle (S$130 incl. shipping) has temperature control functionality, a gooseneck spout and also looks good.
 In addition, it offers a 600ml version, which is just the right size for me, whereas the Stagg EKG has Singapore-voltage compatibility (230V, 50Hz) only for its 900ml version.
 So, I’ll most likely be choosing the Timemore over the Stagg.

 My numerous work trips to Sydney and Melbourne in the past resulted in a temporary addiction to espresso-based milk drinks, especially flat whites.
 I’ve gotten over that phase and have moved on to pour over coffee, but I still enjoy an occasional flat white at a nice Singapore café.